GENIVI/rvi_core/README.md

 however, would force all components of the RVI system to be implemented in Erlang, thus severely limiting an organization's abilities to replace individual components with their own versions.

-## CODE STRATEGY ##
-All code in the RVI reference implementation and its demonstrations are written with a minimum of complexity and "magic".
-Readability is paramount, even if it severely impacts performance and memory usage.

-All components in the RVI are kept small and distinct, with a well-defined JSON-RPC external interface and simple call flows.

-Only three external modules (lager, bert and exo) are used by the code, with two more (setup and edown) used for release and documentation management.

-The reason for minimizing external module usage is to make the code comprehensible and minimize the time a developer has to traverse through obscure libraries trying to understand what a specific call flow actually does.

-The entire reference implementation (as of the first alpha release) is 2800 lines of code, broken down into six standalone modules and one library of shared primitive functions.

 ## JSON-RPC ##
 JSON-RPC is used for all communication between components in an RVI